-\$2,000,000,000 2.750% Bonds due July 3, 2030 \$2,000,000,000 3.875% Bonds due July 3, 2050 \$1,000,000,000 4.500% Bonds due April 3, 2120
+\$1,000,000,000 2.500% Bonds due January 15, 2030 \$2,000,000,000 3.375% Bonds due January 15, 2050

-This is an offering by the State of Israel ("Israel" or the "State of Israel") of an aggregate of \$2,000,000,000 2.750% bonds due 2030 (the "2030 bonds"), \$2,000,000,000 3.875% bonds due 2050 (the "2050 bonds") and \$1,000,000,000 4.500% bonds due 2120 (the "2120 bonds" and, together with the 2030 bonds and the 2050 bonds, the "bonds").
+This is an offering by the State of Israel ("Israel" or the "State of Israel") of an aggregate of \$1,000,000,000 2.500% bonds due 2030 (the "2030 bonds") and \$2,000,000,000 3.375% bonds due 2050 (the "2050 bonds" and, together with the 2030 bonds, the "bonds").

 The bonds will constitute direct, general, unconditional, unsecured and unsubordinated external indebtedness of the State of Israel.
 The bonds will rank without preference among themselves and equally with all other unsecured and unsubordinated external indebtedness of Israel and will be backed by the full faith and credit of Israel.
 It is understood that this provision shall not be construed to require Israel to make payments under the bonds ratably with payments being made under any other external indebtedness of Israel.
-Interest on the 2030 bonds will be payable semi-annually on January 3 and July 3 of each year, beginning on July 3, 2020.
-Interest on the 2050 bonds will be payable semi-annually on January 3 and July 3 of each year, beginning on July 3, 2020.
-Interest on the 2120 bonds will be payable semi-annually on April 3 and October 3 of each year, beginning on October 3, 2020.
+Interest on the 2030 bonds will be payable semi-annually on January 15 and July 15 of each year, beginning on July 15, 2020.
+Interest on the 2050 bonds will be payable semi-annually on January 15 and July 15 of each year, beginning on July 15, 2020.
 The bonds will be issued only in denominations of \$200,000 and integral multiples of \$1,000 above that amount.

-This prospectus supplement and accompanying prospectus constitute a prospectus for the purposes of Regulation (EU) 2017/1129 (the "Prospectus Regulation").

-Application will be made to the Commission de Surveillance du Secteur Financier of the Grand Duchy of Luxembourg (the "CSSF"), as competent authority under the Prospectus Regulation, to approve this prospectus supplement and the accompanying prospectus as a prospectus for the purposes of the Prospectus Regulation.
+This prospectus supplement and the accompanying prospectus constitute a prospectus for the purposes of Article 6 (3) of Regulation (EU) 2017/1129 (the "Prospectus Regulation").
+This prospectus supplement and the accompanying prospectus have been approved by the Commission de Surveillance du Secteur Financier of the Grand Duchy of Luxembourg (the "CSSF"), as competent authority under the Prospectus Regulation, on February 17, 2020.
 The CSSF assumes no responsibility as to the economic and financial soundness of the transaction or the solvency of the State of Israel.
-Application will be made to list the bonds on the official list of the Luxembourg Stock Exchange and to have the bonds admitted to trading on the regulated market of the Luxembourg Stock Exchange (Bourse de Luxembourg), which is a regulated market for the purposes of the Market in Financial Instruments Directive (2014/65/EU) (as amended, "MiFID II").
+The CSSF only approves this prospectus supplement and the accompanying prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
+Such approval should not be considered as an endorsement of the quality of the bonds that are the subject of this prospectus supplement and the accompanying prospectus.
+Investors should make their own assessment as to the suitability of investing in the bonds.
+This prospectus supplement and the accompanying prospectus shall be valid until February 17, 2021, the date that is 12 months after the date of such approval.
+The obligation to supplement this prospectus supplement and the accompanying prospectus are no longer valid.
+Application has been made to list the bonds on the official list of the Luxembourg Stock Exchange and to have the bonds admitted to trading on the regulated market of the Luxembourg Stock Exchange (Bourse de Luxembourg), which is a regulated market for the purposes of the Market in Financial Instruments Directive (2014/65/EU) (as amended, "MiFID II").